 The service is carried out by Rede Expressos / Renex.
-In Lisbon, you can take the the bus either at Sete Rios Bus Terminal (metro’s blue line) or at Gare do Oriente in Parque das Nações (metro’s red line).
-Tickets cost around €16 one way, and all trips can be booked on Rede Expressos’ website up to 30 days in advance.
+In Lisbon, catch the bus either at Sete Rios Bus Terminal (metro’s blue line) or at Gare do Oriente in Parque das Nações (metro’s red line).
+Tickets cost from €19 one way, and all trips can be booked on Rede Expressos’ website up to 30 days in advance.

-Tickets and schedules: www.rede-expressos.pt
+Tickets and timetables: www.rede-expressos.pt

 There are two types of trains that go from Lisbon to the Algarve.
-The fast train, called the Alfa Pendular (AP), connects Lisbon and Faro twice a day, stopping at Albufeira and Loulé, and the journey takes three hours.
+The fast train, called Alfa Pendular (AP), connects Lisbon and Faro twice a day, stopping in Albufeira and Loulé, and the journey takes three hours.
 The Intercidades makes the same route three times a day, and takes three hours and 30 minutes.

 In Lisbon, trains leave from Gare do Oriente in Parque das Nações.
-Tickets start at €22 one way, and all trips can be booked on CP’s website up to 60 days in advance.
+Tickets start at €23 one way, and all trips can be booked on CP’s website up to 60 days in advance.

-Tickets and schedules: www.cp.pt
+Tickets and timetables: www.cp.pt

 Either way, the journey from Lisbon to the Algarve takes about two hours and 40 minutes on the A2 motorway, connecting to the A22 that crosses the Algarve.

 Note that tolls from Lisbon to the Algarve can be on the expensive side.
-Expect to pay around €21 just in toll fares on the A2.
-The A22 is also a toll road (but unlike A2 it’s totally electronic, i.e. there are no toll booths), which can push your travel costs even further up.
+Expect to pay between €20-25 just in toll fares on the A2 from Lisbon to the Algarve.
+Once there, the A22 is also a toll road (but unlike the A2 it’s totally electronic, i.e. there are no toll booths), which can push your travel costs even further up.

 Flights from Lisbon to Faro

-You can take a flight to Faro but with fares at €100 or more, it will cost you many times the bus or train ticket price.
+You can take a flight to Faro but with return fares at €100 or more, it will cost you many times the bus or train ticket price.
 Flights between Lisbon and Faro are operated by TAP and take 45 minutes.
 But once you add the time to get to and from the airport, and at least 30 minutes before departure at the boarding gate, the time difference between travel options will end up being less significant.